etgld/crc-ner/README.md

 # ChemoTimelines Docker

-Contains source for creating a docker instance to run the timelines module.
+Dockerizable source code for the author system for the [Chemotherapy Treatment Timelines Extraction from the Clinical Narrative](https://sites.google.com/view/chemotimelines2024/task-descriptions) shared task.

 ## Overview of tools